sibi361/writeups_picoCTF/Some Assembly Required 1/README.md

 Going to the url on `line 54` gives us a binary file of unknown format.

 We manually substitute the values of the `nerys` decryption function to get better clarity.
-The `guhan` variable seems to contain a ["WebAssembly"](https://developer.mozilla.org/en-US/docs/WebAssembly) object which is then later exported to the `exports` varibale. `WebAssembly` is in simple terms a way to run programming languages like C/C++ in the browser.
+The `guhan` variable seems to contain a ["WebAssembly"](https://developer.mozilla.org/en-US/docs/WebAssembly) object which is then later exported to the `exports` variable. `WebAssembly` is in simple terms a way to run programming languages like C/C++ in the browser.
 So the contents within `export` might be an executable.

 The `charCodeAt()` function is used to return the UTF-16 character code of the given character.
 Hence the for loop seems to be running `line 62` passing the character code and index of every character in the textbox's input as arguments.